 Merger arbitrage sometimes referred to as risk arbitrage is acquiring and selling the shares of two merging companies in order to generate risk-free gains.
-Merger arbitrage is a subset of event-driven trading strategies that tries to profit from Merger and Acquisitions (M&A) activity.
+Merger arbitrage is a subset of event-driven trading strategies that try to profit from Merger and Acquisitions (M&A) activity.

 Due to the uncertainty surrounding the transaction's completion, the target company's stock price generally trades at a discount to the purchase price.
 A merger arbitrage will assess the likelihood of a merger failing to close on time or at all and will therefore acquire stock before the acquisition.
 Anticipating a profit after the merger or acquisition is finalized.